Daqiao084/Extracter/README.md

 # Extracter
-This arm was used to complete some tasks in WRS2020
+The arm was mainly used to complete some tasks that grasp and extract cylindical debris in WRS2020